DadsGaming/dadsgaming/_posts/articles/2014-08-28-destiny-giveaway.md

 ### We're Giveaway One Digital Copy of Destiny The Game!

-#### Winner chooses their copy: either Xbox 360, PS3, Xbox One, or PS4.
+#### Winner chooses their copy: either PS3, PS4, Xbox 360, or Xbox One

 *A huge thank you for southsideslide for supplying the prize!*